nltk.featstruct.FeatDict¶

 features – The initial value for this feature dictionary.
 If

-, then a feature is created for each tuple.morefeatures – Additional features for the new feature dictionary.
+featuresis aFeatStruct, then its features are copied (shallow copy).
+Iffeaturesis a dict, then a feature is created for each item, mapping its key to its value.
+Iffeaturesis a string, then it is processed usingFeatStructReader.
+Iffeaturesis a list of tuples(name, val), then a feature is created for each tuple.morefeatures – Additional features for the new feature dictionary.
 If a feature is listed under both

-, then the value frommorefeatures
+featuresandmorefeatures, then the value frommorefeatureswill be used.

 - get(name_or_path, default=None)[source]¶